 Burrows, E. A., 1997.
 Stress in qualified nursing staff and its effect on student nurses.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF - Submitted Version|